ranenbg/Arduino-FFB-gui/README.md

 - control P5

 Make sure that all pde files are located in the folder named wheel_control.
 Processing 3.5.4 IDE can be found here: <https://processing.org/download>

+## Troubleshooting
+# stuck in black screen at startup